Kajabi/uxd_challenge/README.md

 ## Your challenge, should you choose to accept it...

-The overall goal of this challenge is to create a prototype component using HTML and CSS based on a provided design mockup.
-We'd like to see this returned to us within one week and don't expect you to spend more than 4 hours on it overall.
+The overall goal of this challenge is to create a prototype component using HTML and CSS based on a provided design mockup. **We would ideally like for you to return this challenge within one week.**

 Here's the process:

-1. Clone this repo to make your own copy and a safe place to complete the challenge.
 1. Review [this Figma mockup](https://www.figma.com/file/XfwsvOqsrt4nLTUCHdcBP7/Challenge-Latest?node-id=0%3A1) for a fictitious new component that is similar to something you might build on the job with us. _Note:_ If you're new to Figma, that's ok!
 See the section below, "Regarding Figma."
 1. Use the starter file set provided in this repo within the `src/` folder to recreate this component.